chen-bowen/Automated_Content_Spinner_For_SEO/README.md

 # Automated Content Spinner With NLP

-Using pentagram as the language model to automatically spin content for search engine optimizations
+As most of the marketers would want more traffic to their webisites, occupying the first page of the search engine has become crucial to the success of the business.
+It used to be a easy task as marketers only need to copy the same content multiple times.
+However, since modern search engines are smart enough to recognize the same content, we will need some adaptations on the automation tools to generate the content.
+In this project, we will use pentagram as the language model to automatically spin content for search engine optimizations.

 ## Environment Setup